VPAC/rsa/README.md

 Datasets are imported into the RSA via the command line interface or web-services.
 RSA will process these uploaded datasets into manageable sized files sharing a common projection and alignment.
 It will also handle the merging process with existing geospatial data.
 RSA simply manages the uploaded data; third party tools can always access the stored geospatial from RSAs hierarchical file system and read meta-data from the database directly.

 One of the fundamental concepts behind the RSA is the *Data Cube*.
-The RSA can export a *Data Cube' given appropriate spatial and temporal extents.
+The RSA can export a *Data Cube* given appropriate spatial and temporal extents.

 The RSA provides an easily extensible method to perform complex spatial-temporal queries through the query engine.